-In some of the continuing education I’ve done on PTSD for professional reasons, one of the things that interested me was cognitive processing therapy, which is an adaptation of cognitive behavioural therapy.
+In some of the continuing education I’ve done on PTSD for professional reasons, one of the things that interested me was cognitive processing therapy (CPT), which is an adaptation of cognitive behavioural therapy.
 One of the elements of this type of therapy is creating a trauma account, which accomplishes a couple of things.
-Creating a narrative helps the brain to change how it encodes emotionally and sensory-charged trauma memories, and writing, re-writing, reading, and re-reading also acts as a type of exposure therapy.
-So I decided I was going to create a trauma account.
+Creating a trauma narrative helps the brain to change how it encodes emotionally and sensory-charged trauma memories, and writing, re-writing, reading, and re-reading also acts as a type of exposure therapy.
+I decided to give this a try.

-But then I kept putting it off.
+After deciding to do the trauma account, I kept putting it off.
 I didn’t want to do it.
 I recognized, though, that this avoidance was exactly why I needed to do it in the first place.
 So I put it on my calendar for yesterday morning, knowing I would be able to go to yoga class afterward to relax.
-I created a little safety zone for myself: soothing aromatherapy, cup of tea, wrapped in a cozy blanket, and with my favourite stuffed animal plus my guinea pig who loves her mama the most tucked in at my side.
+I created a little safety zone for myself: soothing aromatherapy, a cup of tea, wrapped in a cozy blanket, and with my favourite stuffed animal plus my guinea pig who loves her mama the most tucked in at my side.
 And I started writing.

 I wrote for 45 minutes.
 It was hard, and it was tiring.
 I tried to observe how my body was responding: the tension, the stomach ache, the shallow breathing.
 But I did it.
 I’ve still got a lot left to do, but I’m glad I’ve started the process.
 What stands out to me is that I’m now able to name the emotions that before were too raw and twisted in thick snarls to tease apart.
 Something that came up repeatedly was “I feel worthless.
 More than worthless.”
 I hadn’t realized that was such an issue.